beam-community/elixir-companies/README.md

 #### Internet of Things
 * [DIGIMONDO](https://www.digimondo.de/) - DIGIMONDO is building a LoRaWAN network providing connectivity for millions of IoT devices.
 Using Elixir for networking/routing services and web applications.

+#### Legal services
+* [Avvo](https://www.avvo.com) ([Github](https://github.com/avvo)) - We believe that more information helps you make better decisions.
+At Avvo, we provide you with detailed information on lawyers and legal issues so that you can make the choices that are right for you.
+Seattle, Washington, USA.

 #### Marketplaces

 * [askCharlie](https://www.askcharlie.de/) - Finding the best service providers for whatever needs you might have.